 Most concussions get better within a few weeks, so you may find that some initial advice and support is all you need.

-If your signs and symptoms continue for more than a few weeks, your healthcare provider will likely refer you to the ACC Concussion Service.
+If your injury recovery is persisting longer than a week or two, your GP will likely refer you to the ACC Concussion Service.

 Note: Habit Health holds the ACC Concussion Service contract, meaning we can provide this service for you if your recovery is taking a little longer than usual.